hashicorp/vault-guides/operations/raft-storage/aws/README.md

     $ vault operator raft join http://13.56.210.19:8200
     ```

-1. Return to the original termina, and check the current number of servers in
+1. Return to the original terminal and check the current number of servers in
     the HA Cluster.

     ```plaintext